- Dr Reihaneh Bidar

 Reihaneh is an Associate Lecturer in Information Systems School, Queensland University of Technology.
-She is a researcher and educator in service science discipline.
+She completed her PhD in 2018.

 Reihaneh was a professional artistic gymnast from the age of 6.
 After the age of 18, she continued her career as a professional aerobic gymnast.
 She achieved several national titles for gymnastics and aerobic gymnastics.
-She started her career as a coach for different age groups from 6-13, and she participated in various national competitions as a referee since the age of 18.
-She was appointed to the role of Urban Affairs manager of Women’s Gymnastic committee of Gilan Province, where she was responsible for leading a group panel for identifying talents and reviewing performance of different gymnastic clubs in Gilan province, Iran.
+She works as an advanced Woman Artistic Gymnastics judge in Australia.

 Reihaneh was involved in coordination and delivery of four different postgraduate and undergraduate units to a diverse body of students.
 In all four units, Reihaneh was responsible for coordinating the unit, content design, delivery of the lecture content, developing tutorial activities and designing authentic assessment:

 - Design of Enterprise IoT (former Mobile and Ubiquitous Computing) (IAB230)- S12018-2019-2020